zaedaamrin/e-motion-cornell/design/design-journey.md

 > Briefly explain your site's audience.
 Be specific and justify why this audience is a cohesive group with regard to your client's site.
 This audience should not be overly broad nor arbitrarily specific.
 It should be a cohesive group with similar _goals_.

 Their audience consists of one major group in Cornell's population:
-- Cornell students interested in joining their club or who could potentially attend their showcases or events
+- Cornell students interested in joining E.Motion or potentially attending the club's showcases and events.

-This is one cohesive group to our client's site that has similar goals, as they are seeking information to learn more about E.Motion as a club and how to join it.
-This information can include the club's history, upcoming events, contact information, and auditions.
+This is one cohesive group to our client's site that has similar goals, as they are seeking information to learn more about E.Motion as a club and the club's content.
+This information can include the club's history, upcoming events, how to join, and auditions.

 ### User Interview Questions (Milestone 2)
 > Plan the user interview which you'll use to identify the goals of your site's audience.